 Troubleshooting

-I am receiving the error “An error occurred (AccessDenied) when calling the AssumeRole operation”.
+Error: "An error occurred (AccessDenied) when calling the AssumeRole operation"

 Comments